Outline

 Topics

-- Reviewing the Seven Sacred Teachings and their applications.
+- Reviewing the course teachings and their applications to your life.

 - Setting personal goals for the future.